elmahio/documentation/docs/upgrade-elmah-io-from-v3-to-v4.md

 - Collection types on messages like `Data`, `ServerVariables`, etc. are now of type `ICollection` and not `IList`.
 This means you can no longer use indexers on these properties.
 - Properties of type `DateTime` are replaced with `DateTimeOffset`.
 This shouldn't require any changes from your part since you can assign a value of type `DateTime` to a property of type `DateTimeOffset`.
 - You no longer need to make the following cast: `(ElmahioAPI)ElmahioAPI.Create(apiKey)`.
 The `IElmahioAPI` interface will have all the properties you need from the client.
+- If you for some reason manually installed the `Microsoft.Rest.ClientRuntime` package you can remove that after upgrading `Elmah.Io.Client` to v4.
+Unless you have other dependencies on `Microsoft.Rest.ClientRuntime`.